 Micronutrient transport is vital to ensure adequate fetal development and fetal and placental function.
 Choline is necessary during the fetal development to allow for the synthesis of phospholipids (Baumgartner et al., 2015).
-Human data has shown that the transporters for choline are CTL1 and CTL2 localized at syncytial membranes and endothelial fetal membrane throughout gestation (Baumgartner et al., 2015).
+Human data has shown that the major transporter of choline is CTL1 localized at syncytial membranes and endothelial fetal membrane throughout gestation (Baumgartner et al., 2015).
 Folate transporters have been localized to the placenta microvillous membrane and basolateral membrane.
-Folate receptor alpha expressed on the microvillous membrane during the first trimester and at term (Solanky et al., 2010).
+Folate receptor alpha is expressed on the microvillous membrane during the first trimester and at term (Solanky et al., 2010).
 Reduced folate carrier was expressed on the basolateral membrane of the placenta, and proton-coupled folate transporter, PCFT, was expressed on the syncytial layer to allows for the transport of folate from the microvillous membrane to the basolateral membrane (Solanky et al., 2010).
 Vitamin B12, in the form of cobalamin, is transported from maternal circulation into the placenta by two primary transporters, transcobalamin and haptocorrin.
 Transcobalamin is responsible for the transport of the majority of cobalamin, and according to a novel finding, the expression of this transporter on the microvillous membrane seems to increase with gestational age and is expressed more in male offspring compared to female offspring.
-The exact mechanisms by which cobalamin is transported within the placenta to the fetus remain vague and require further studies.
-Selenium deficiency can cause drastic pregnancy outcomes like miscarriage (Perkins & Vanderlelie, 2016). fetus cannot produce selenium and requires constant supply from the maternal circulation to be able to produce selenoproteins.
+The exact mechanisms by which cobalamin is transported within the placenta to the fetus remain vague and requires further studies.
+Selenium deficiency can cause drastic pregnancy outcomes like miscarriage (Perkins & Vanderlelie, 2016).
+Since the fetus cannot produce selenium and requires constant supply from the maternal circulation to be able to produce selenoproteins.
 On the placenta, apolipoprotein E receptor-2 is expressed on the syncytial membranes and allows for the uptake of selenoprotein P via endocytosis.
 It appears that selenium is passively transported into the placenta and to the fetus.
 It is worthy of mentioning that selenium competes with sulphates to cross the microvillous membrane as both micronutrients share a common pathway.
 In mice, megalin is expressed in the yolk sac and contributes to the uptake of selenium to the fetus as well (Burk et al., 2013).

 1,25-Dihydroxy vitamin D3 plays an important role in the placental amino acid transport through system A transport.
 Calcitriol upregulates the mRNA expression of neutral amino acid transporter SNAT2 on placental trophoblast cells (Chen et al., 2017).
 The underlying mechanisms are thought to be transcriptional but are not yet well understood.
 In previous studies, maternal vitamin D deficiency has been associated with suboptimal fetal growth.
 The suboptimal fetal development can be attributed to vitamin D’s role in regulating the extracellular cytotrophoblast cell invasion of the uterus which determines access to maternal circulation (Chen et al., 2017).
 Calcium in fetal circulations is regulated in a similar manner to adult circulations via fetal parathyroid hormone (PTH) secretions and the active form of vitamin D in the plasma.
-PTH secretions are thought to be regulated by calcium-sensing receptor, which is vital for transplacental calcium transport. alcium-sensing receptor is localized at the extracellular cytotrophoblast layer . calcium is higher than maternal calcium concentrations, and therefore, calcium transport is active.
+PTH secretions are thought to be regulated by calcium-sensing receptor, which is vital for transplacental calcium transport.
+The calcium-sensing receptor is localized at the extracellular cytotrophoblast layer .
+Fetal calcium is higher than maternal calcium concentrations, and therefore, calcium transport is active.
 Transient receptor potential channels and calcium ATPase transporters are localized at both membranes of the syncytiotrophoblast, with calcium ATPase being primarily to be evident on the basolateral membrane.
 The rapid fetal development requires high amounts of calcium be transported to support fetal development.
 Besides meeting fetal calcium needs, calcium plays a role in placental maturation, cell signaling, and invasion.
 The exact mechanism by which calcium is transported to the fetus are not yet elucidated and can differ by mammalian species.